kazanliev/RDF-driven-Entity-Clustering/README.md

 │   ├── rebel_extraction/       # Scripts for triples extraction with REBEL
 │   ├── spacy_dbpedia_extraction/  # Scripts for triples extraction from DBpedia after NER with spaCy │   └── util/                   # Utility scripts for the pipeline
-├── evaluator.py                # Script to facilitate manual evaluation of clusters └── pipeline.py                 # Main pipeline script
+├── thesis_docs/                # Contains a thesis and presentation on the topic ├── evaluator.py                # Script to facilitate manual evaluation of clusters └── pipeline.py                 # Main pipeline script